Credit One Bank® Platinum Rewards Visa with No Annual Fee review

 How much are points worth?

-Cash back is calculated as a percentage of each dollar, so your eligible purchases will earn 2 cents per dollar.
+Cash back is calculated as a percentage of each dollar, so your eligible purchases will earn 2 cents per dollar, 10 cents per dollar on boosted rewards.

 Despite the higher-quality rewards rate, you’re still receiving the same bare-bones Credit One Bank Platinum Visa benefits.
 You can collect a bit more cash back on eligible online purchases and save money with two card-linked programs, but your mileage will vary with the sparse Visa card benefits.